inigo-jauregi/Shared_Attention_for_APE/README.md

+# A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems

 This is a variation of [OpenNMT](https://github.com/OpenNMT/OpenNMT), an open-source (MIT) neural machine translation system, that implements the paper ''A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems" (link).
 The code is in [Pytorch](https://github.com/pytorch/pytorch).